noname19871/tg_style_transfer/README.md

-# Telegram Bot for Style Transfer based on Van Gogh paintings
+# Telegram Bot for Style Transfer based on Van Gogh's paintings